dorissuzukiesmerio/Analysis_loans_deliquency/README.md

 Questions:

 - What is the unit of the DisbursedAmount ?
+Congolese franc